-The ALE input controls the activating path for address to the internal address registers.
-Addresses are latched on the rising edge of WE with ALE high.
+The ALE input controls the path activation for address and input data to the internal address/data register.
+Addresses are latched on the rising edge of WE with ALE high, and input data is latched when ALE is low.

 Chip Enable(CE)